Updated February 2015

 Current research projects

 It’s a sad fact that one in every four women will have a miscarriage.
-Tommy’s Professor Andy Shennan sees about 50 women each week who have had multiple pregnancy losses.
+Tommy’s Professor Andy Shennan at the Tommy's London centre sees about 50 women each week who have had multiple pregnancy losses.
 However, using the research we’re conducting into the function of the placenta and uterus, 90% of those women go on to have a healthy baby.

 View our miscarriage projects.